coder/docs/workspaces/index.md

 ![Workspaces](../assets/workspaces/workspaces.svg)

-Coder creates workspaces using a [shared container image](../images/index.md), which improves their reproducibility. reproducible.
+Coder creates workspaces using a [shared container image](../images/index.md), which improves their reproducibility.

 ![The anatomy of a workspace](../assets/workspaces/workspace-anatomy.png)